Skip to content

 To analyse multi-table databases, Khiops relies on:

-databases that are stored in one data file per table in a multi-table schema (cf.
+• databases that are stored in one data file per table in a multi-table schema (cf. Train database),

-In this section, we present star schema, snowflake schemas, external tables, then give a summary.
+In this section, we present star schemas, snowflake schemas, external tables, then give a summary.

 Star schema